Alonso-del-Arte/toy-examples/README.md

 NOTE: The `collections` package had become unwieldy and not exactly a toy example.
 On July 22, 2025, I decided to remove it.

-Just a random assortment of classic object-oriented programming (OOP) toy examples, some more fleshed out than others, to illustrate basic concepts of OOP.
+This repository is a random assortment of classic object-oriented programming (OOP) toy examples, some more fleshed out than others, to illustrate basic concepts of OOP.

 If you fork this repository, be sure to add a FOREX_API_KEY environment variable to your local machine, with that name, and a placeholder for a value if you